LedererLab/aggregated_knockoffs/README.md

 ## Acknowledgements
-The two files `lib/ImportData.R` and `lib/TransformData.R` are written by Lun Li and Johannes Lederer.
+The file `lib/ImportData.R` refers to the codes of Lun Li and Johannes Lederer.

 ## Reference